 (b) Anyone found using equipment to record or transmit court proceedings in violation of this rule shall be subject to prosecution for Contempt.

-(c) Access to the Judicial Office Facility shall not be denied to the following persons possessing cellular telephones, personal digital assistants and/or laptop computers equipped with cameras or recoding capabilities:
+(c) Access to the Judicial Office Facility shall not be denied to the following persons possessing cellular telephones, personal digital assistants and/or laptop computers equipped with cameras or recording capabilities:

-c.
-Licensed attorneys upon presentation of a current valid Attorney Registration and Disciplinary Commission card;
+3. Licensed attorneys upon presentation of a current valid Attorney Registration

 (d) The provisions of Rule 1.30 (a) and (b), shall apply with regard to court proceedings, except that:

 (1) Court Reporting Services Employees may make recordings of courtroom proceedings in the performance of their regular duties;